 WHAT CAUSES HOARSENESS?

-A common cause for hoarseness in adults is gastro-oesophageal reflux, when acid from the stomach comes up the gullet (oesophagus) and irritates the vocal folds.
-These patients often do not have heartburn, but may have a sensation of a lump in the throat, or mucus sticking in their throat.
+4) Gastro-oesophageal reflux, when acid from the stomach comes up the gullet (oesophagus) and irritates the vocal folds.
+These patients often do not have heartburn.

 WHO CAN TREAT MY HOARSENESS?